Suzuki: Maruti Suzuki India Limited (Formerly Maruti Udyog Limited)

 Based in Gurgaon, Haryana, Maruti Suzuki India Limited is an Indian automobile manufacturer that is a subsidiary of Japanese automaker Suzuki Motor Corporation.
 Maruti Suzuki produced 1,133,695 units between 1 April 2011 and 30 March 2012.

 The Suzuki Motor Corporation owns 54.2% of Maruti Suzuki and the rest is owned by various Indian public and financial institutions.
 The company was incorporated in 1981 and is listed on the Bombay Stock Exchange and National Stock Exchange of India.

 Maruti Suzuki was born as a Government of India-led company named Maruti Udyog Limited, with Suzuki as a minor partner, to make lower priced cars for middle class Indians.
 Over the years, the product range has widened and ownership has changed hands as the customer has evolved.

-Maruti Suzuki offers models ranging from the Maruti 800 to the premium sedan Maruti Suzuki Kizashi and luxury SUV Maruti Suzuki Grand Vitara.
+Maruti Suzuki offers models ranging from the city car Maruti Suzuki Alto to the premium SUV Maruti Suzuki Grand Vitara and premium MPV Maruti Suzuki Invicto.
 Maruti 800 was the first model launched by the company in 1983 followed by mini-van Maruti Omni in 1984.
 Maruti Gypsy, launched in 1985, came into widespread use with the Indian Army and Indian Police Service becoming its primary customers.
 The short-lived Maruti 1000 was replaced by Maruti Esteem in 1994.

 Maruti Zen, launched in 1993, was the company's second compact car model.
 The company went on to launch another compact car Maruti Wagon-R followed by Maruti Baleno in 1999.
 It was later replaced by the Suzuki SX4.
 The SX4 further was replaced by Ciaz.